ARM-software/abi-aa/aaelf64/aaelf64.rst

 On platforms that do not support dynamic pre-emption of symbols, an unresolved weak reference to a symbol relocated by ``R_<CLS>_CALL26`` shall be treated as a jump to the next instruction (the call becomes a no-op).
 The behaviour of ``R_<CLS>_JUMP26`` and ``R_<CLS>_PLT32`` in these conditions is not specified by this standard.

-In a link-unit that is intended to be used when BTI guarded pages are enable, veneers created by the static linker that use an indirect branch must target a BTI instruction or a BTI compatible instruction.
+In a link-unit that is intended to be used when BTI guarded pages are enabled, veneers created by the static linker that use an indirect branch must target a BTI instruction or a BTI compatible instruction.
 If the destination of the veneer is in the same link unit and does not have a BTI or BTI compatible instruction, the static linker must generate an additional veneer that has a BTI instruction followed by a transfer of control to the destination that does not use an indirect branch.
 See `SYSVABI64`_ for additional requirements on code-generators and PLT sequences.

 Group relocations
 ^^^^^^^^^^^^^^^^^